OsmosysSoftware/dev-standards/coding-standards/php.md

 ```json
 composer require phan/phan --dev
 ```
-Inorder to let your project use php phan, you have to create a folder `.phan` and a file in it `config.php`.
+Inorder to let your project use PHP Phan, you have to create a folder `.phan` and a file in it `config.php`.
 All the settings for phan are placed there.
 Here are some key settings to be added -

 | Setting                          | Description                                                        | URL                                                                                                       |